vujadeyoon/DL-UbuntuMATE-Installation/README.md

 usrname@hostname:~/curr_path$ source /home/usrname/anaconda3/bin/activate
 (base) usrname@hostname:~/curr_path$
 ```
-* If you want to initialize the conda after installing it without initializing process,you run a command, conda init, after activating the base conda virtual environment.
+* If you want to initialize the conda after installing it without initializing process, you run a command, conda init, after activating the base conda virtual environment.
 It can modify the file, ~/.bashrc.
 Please refer to below information.
 ```bash
 (base) usrname@hostname:~/curr_path$ conda init
 ```